carlos-garcia98/dasmotos_arts_and_crafts/README.md

 # Dasmoto's Arts & Crafts

-This is a website for a fictional arts and crafts store built for a Codecademy's practice project.
+This is a website for a fictional arts and crafts store built for a Codecademy practice project.

 ## Technologies Used.